The Power of God’s Love

 02/09/22 – 02/17/22

-Prayer: God, help me to love others the way You do.
-Help me to never stop loving.
+Prayer: Father, help me love those who don’t know You, just as You do.
+Help me pray for them and lovingly speak the Truth to them.
 I pray in the name of Jesus.
 Amen.

 “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).